St John Singapore: History

 In 1952, the St John Council was created to manage both SJAB and SJAA in Singapore and in 1970, the council was registered as the National St John Council of Singapore.

 In 1980, the SJAA and SJAB came together to be known as St John Ambulance Singapore (SJAS).

 In January 2014, the Order of St John conferred SJAS the status of Priory.
 SJAS was then renamed as St John Singapore in the same year.

 Organisation and Structure

-St John Singapore consists of 3 Sub Divisions, the St John Association and the St John Brigade and St John Fellowship.

-The St John Association is the training wing and was established in 1885.
-It provides training in First Aid, Home Nursing, Child Care, and other related subjects to the public.

-The St John Brigade is the uniformed branch which provides First Aid and ambulance services, and is largely known for its Cadet (CCA) and Badger programmes.
+The St John Brigade is the uniformed branch of St John Singapore, which provides professional First Aid and ambulance services, and is well known for its Cadet (CCA) and Badger programmes.

-The St John Fellowship is the old comrades association of St John Singapore.
-It was established in April 1996 to support the activities of St John Singapore and enable former members to keep in touch with St John and with each other.
-It also organise meetings, social events, and other activities as desired by members to advance the work of St John and the Fellowship.